 Bob McJimsey Graduate Student Paper Award

-The WCBS sponsors one award, renamed at the 2011 meeting in Denver in honour of a founding member of the WCBS.
-A citation and a cash prize (US$ 500) is offered for the paper judged best graduate student paper presented at the annual conference and subsequently submitted to the competition.
+The WCBS sponsors one award, the Bob McJimsey Graduate Student Paper Award, named in honour of a founding member of the WCBS.
+A citation and a cash prize is offered for the paper judged best graduate student paper presented at the annual conference and subsequently submitted to the competition.
 The deadline for receipt of papers is announced annually, following the conference.
 For the 2016 Tempe conference, the deadline is 30 November.
 Please email your conference paper to the McJimsey Prize Committee Chair, Dr. Michael Rutz: firstname.lastname@example.org

 NACBS Prizes, Fellowships, Awards

 The NACBS offers a number of prizes, fellowships and awards for research, scholarship, and student travel to the NACBS Annual Meeting.
 Visit the web page for a full list and details on how to apply.

 London Goodenough Association of Canada Scholarship